edgelesssys/docs.edgeless.systems/marblerun/content/getting-started/quickstart.md

 ## Step 4: Deploy the demo application

-To get a feel for how Marblerun would work for one of your services, you can install a demo application.
+To get a feel for how MarbleRun would work for one of your services, you can install a demo application.
 The emojivoto application is a standalone Kubernetes application that uses a mix of gRPC and HTTP calls to allow the users to vote on their favorite emojis.
 Created as a demo application for the popular [Linkerd](https://linkerd.io) service mesh, we've made a confidential variant that uses a confidential service mesh for all gRPC and HTTP connections.
 Clone the [demo application's repository]( https://github.com/edgelesssys/emojivoto.git) from the GitHub by running: